Have you seen these melted snowman cookies? I love them! I saw them last year from a Polish blog called My Pastries.

 Next you need large marshmallows for the head.
 The marshmallows need to be slightly melted in the microwave and I found doing one marshmallow at a time worked best.

 I zapped them for about 5 seconds and then if they needed more, I did about 2-3 more seconds.
+Buy what you need to make cookies from Food Lion Weekly Ad.
 You will probably have a few casualties of marshmallows but if they look a little melty at the bottom just pick it up quickly and pop right on top of your cookie as the head.

 Next you can start decorating.
 I used a little black icing from a tube to draw on the arms and eyes and mouth.
 Silly expressions on the snowmen give them a lot of character.
 I don’t have a steady hand with decorating so I just did little Os for the mouth and some half smiles.

 Next I added mini M&Ms as buttons.
 Frosting tubes would work as well but I did find this icing tends to set so better to add the M&Ms to the frosting right away.

 I used a dab of orange frosting in a squeeze tube for the nose.
 This took a few tries to get it right as I didn’t want just a dot but rather a small piece of icing hanging off to look like a carrot.

 Last you can pipe on the scarf.
 In the beginning I was doing the scarf first and realized it made it hard to place the hand so try it both ways and see what you prefer.